-If dry skin is still an issue, consider using iodine, zinc, as well as vitamin D and vitamin A. Make sure you also pay attention to liver and gallbladder function.
-Obviously, it won't do any good to take the oils if they are not being digested and emulsified.
+If dry skin is still an issue consider supplementing orally with iodine, zinc, as well as vitamins D and vitamin A. Make sure you also pay attention to liver and gall bladder function.
+Obviously it won't do any good to take the oils if they are not being digested and emulsified.

 A simple check for dry skin during office visits can be a great opportunity to start a conversation about wellness.

-Thanks for reading this week's edition of the Tuesday Minute.
+Thanks for reading this week's edition.
 I'll see you next Tuesday.